microsoft/microsoft-ui-xaml/README.md

 Add the event to your calendar: [ICS calendar file](communitycalls/WinUICommunityCall.ics)

-## WinUI 3 - Project Reunion 0.5 Preview (March 2021)
+## Using WinUI 3

-As outlined in the [roadmap](docs/roadmap.md), we've recently shipped the first stable version of WinUI 3, which will greatly expand the scope of WinUI to include the full native Windows UI platform.
-We're continuously working on improving WinUI 3 and adding more features.
+You can build new Windows apps using WinUI 3, which ships as a part of the Windows App SDK.
+The latest available stable release is the Windows App SDK 0.8 (previously called Project Reunion).
+With this release, you can ship production Desktop apps to the Microsoft Store.

-You can now [download WinUI 3 - Project Reunion 0.5](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/) to try out - we'd love your feedback!
+See the [installation instructions](https://docs.microsoft.com/windows/apps/windows-app-sdk/set-up-your-development-environment), and guidelines on [creating your first WinUI 3 app](https://docs.microsoft.com/windows/apps/winui/winui3/create-your-first-winui3-app).

-## Using WinUI
+## Using WinUI 2
 You can download and use WinUI packages in your app using the NuGet package manager: see the [Getting Started with the Windows UI Library](https://docs.microsoft.com/uwp/toolkits/winui/getting-started) page for more information.

 ### Packages